barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 When I read cases, I tend to take notes: some thoughts that are prompted by reading the text, or coming later remembering the text, or even just unprompted but related.
 In the following, I organized my notes in "reads": I related the notes to the aspect of the text that prompted them, and organized them in topics.

+**IMPORTANT** - Those are __not solutions__ to the case, they are not answers, __nor savant comments__.
+Many of these notes are open questions opening other inquiries into the case.
+These notes are just related thoughts, an account of my way to "process" this case, to support others' own processes.

 ## A read about being wrong all the time

 > One day, however, he remained behind.
 Paichang __asked him__,